Application of Gravity Die Casting and Its Benefits

 1. What are the benefits of gravity die casting?

-The gravity die casting process, as it involves pouring the alloy from a vertical position, allows for rapid venting or displacement of air.
+Unlike the pressure die process, such as semi solid die casting, the gravity die casting process, as it involves pouring the alloy from a vertical position, allows for rapid venting or displacement of air.
 Low residual gas levels in the mold produce castings with high integrity and good surface finish.
 Pouring metal also avoids the problem of "critical meniscus velocity", where metal introduced into the mold too quickly risks folding on itself.

 gravity die casting produces parts with much smoother surfaces than sand casting; while generally better suited for larger, thicker parts than die casting, it can also produce parts with a high level of detail.
-The option to use a sand core in the gravity die casting process allows for more complex designs and greater flexibility during operation.
+The option to use a sand core in the gravity die-casting process allows for more complex designs and greater flexibility during operation.

 Although the pouring of the metal is slower than the injection method used in die casting, the alloy is able to cool and solidify quickly because gravity die casting uses a hardened steel mold.
 This means the part is both strong and ductile, and has a finer grain structure.
 Modifying the thickness of the mold walls also aids in directional solidification, thereby reducing the possibility of shrinkage defects.

 Compared with other equivalent manufacturing processes including silica sol casting, gravity die casting has high productivity, can produce hundreds of castings a day; has excellent dimensional accuracy, provides durability and dimensional stability; has versatility, can design complex and simple shapes; Offers higher tensile strength and better mechanical properties than sand casting; offers a variety of finishes to produce smooth or textured surfaces; requires minimal finishing.

 2. What is gravity die casting suitable for?